 While the team has lived by the philosophy of “those who do well in camp, will be rewarded” under current Redskins head coach Jay Gruden tenure, there will be five main roster battles that will stand out come late August.

 While Robert (Fat Rob) Kelley has secured the starting role after a good rookie season in which he recorded 704 yards rushing and six touchdowns, the second-year bruiser-style back will be tested this year.
 Rookie Samaje Perine is expected to give Fat Rob all he can bargain for heading into preseason.
 Truth is, they both possess the same “grind-it-out” power back traits and should compliment each other.
-Offensive coordinator Matt Cavanaugh says that even thought Kelley is the top guy for now, the offense will ride the hot hand during games this fall.
+Offensive coordinator Matt Cavanaugh says that even though Kelley is the top guy, for now, the offense will ride the hot hand during games this fall.

 “I think really it’s a game-to-game evaluation, an in-game evaluation of how well he’s doing and how winded he is — ‘Does he need a blow,'” Cavanaugh said.
 “We just feel like we’ve got depth at that position now with a lot of similar-type players: stocky, quick-footed, strong, smart guys that can sub in for each other.
-I wouldn’t put a pitch count on any of them, but obviously if a guy’s got a hot hand and he’s feeling good and he’s not gassed, we’ll keep him on the field.
+I wouldn’t put a pitch count on any of them, but obviously, if a guy’s got a hot hand and he’s feeling good and he’s not gassed, we’ll keep him on the field.
 Ideally, maybe have some third-down reps too.”

 With the Redskins already having third-down back Chris Thompson, who is more of pass-catching weapon, the major competition will be between Kelley and the fourth-round pick out of Oklahoma, Perine.
 Washington also has former seventh-round pick Keith Marshall who spent last season on the injured reserve.